 Chosen carefully, some essential oils do have potential for helping you during a migraine.
 Since quality is extremely important, make sure you read the labels carefully.

 There is no best essential oil for migraine.
-But there could be a best essential oil for migraine for you, on a given day.
+But as a migraine sufferer, there could be a best essential oil for migraine for you on a given day.
 The key is to cautiously try out the different options to see how they affect your symptoms.

 While there isn’t a lot of research on essential oils for migraine relief specifically, they could help you relax, ease tension, and even bring a little pain relief.
 Combined with other natural migraine tools, such as Axon Optics glasses, you could be better equipped to handle your condition.